jackmott/jackmott.github.io/_posts/2016-8-13-adventures-in-fsharp.markdown

 the output will be 100 elements.
 So fundamentally, we shouldn't  need to use a data structures that grows.
 I thought about creating a struct where you could tag each element with a true or false on the first pass, and then copy the results into the two output arrays.
 But that still wastes array.Length bytes of memory.
 Then I had a great idea, maybe my best idea!
 Allocate an array the same size and type as the input, and put all the true elements on the left, and all the false elements on the right!
-The only memory wasted is an extra int to keep track of the the where one set begins and the other ends.
+The only memory wasted is an extra int to keep track of where one set ends and the other begins.
 You then just copy the left side of the array into the first result, and the reverse of the right side of the array into the second result:

 ``` ocaml
 let partition f (array: _[]) =